West-Eastern

 West-Eastern Divan Orchestra

-For 20 years, the West-Eastern Divan Orchestra has been a significant presence in the international music world.
+For more than 25 years, the West-Eastern Divan Orchestra has been a significant presence in the international music world.
 In 1999, Daniel Barenboim and the late Palestinian literary scholar Edward W. Said created a workshop for young musicians to promote coexistence and intercultural dialogue.
 They named the orchestra and workshop after Johann Wolfgang von Goethe’s collection of poems West-Eastern Divan, a central work for the development of the concept of world culture.
 The orchestra’s first rehearsal sessions took place in Weimar and Chicago.
-An equal number of Israeli and Arab musicians form the base of the ensemble, together with members from Turkey, Iran, and Spain.
-They meet each summer for rehearsals, followed by an international concert tour.
+An equal number of Israeli, Palestinian and Arab musicians form the base of the ensemble, together with members from Turkey, Iran, and Spain.
+They meet each summer for a workshop, where rehearsals are complemented by lectures and discussions and followed by an international tour.

-Since its founding the orchestra has proved time and again that music can break down barriers previously considered insurmountable.
-The only political aspect that prevails in the work of the West-Eastern Divan Orchestra is the conviction that there is no military solution to the Arab-Israeli conflict, and that the destinies of Israelis and Palestinians are inextricably linked.
-Through its work and existence, the orchestra demonstrates that bridges can be built to encourage people to listen to the other’s narrative.
-While music alone cannot resolve the Arab-Israeli conflict, it grants the individual the right and obligation to express herself or himself fully while listening to his or her neighbour.
-Based on this notion of equality, cooperation, and justice for all, the orchestra represents an alternative model to the current situation in the Middle East.
+The only political aspect that prevails in the work of the West-Eastern Divan Orchestra is the conviction that there is no military solution to the Arab-Israeli conflict and that the destinies of Israelis and Palestinians are inextricably linked.
+Music grants the individual the right and the obligation to express him- or herself fully while listening to their neighbor.
+Based on this notion of equality, co-operation, and justice for all, the orchestra represents an alternative model to the current situation in the Middle East, proving time and again that music can built bridges and break down barriers previously considered insurmountable.

 honrary members